 The most important feature to select in an application is the correct timing function(s) to make its processes accurate and efficient.
-Mostly used are simple timing functions such as ON Delay, OFF Delay or cyclic ON/ OFF functions.
-Many other functions are available.
-Some require a trigger signal others initiate with leading or trailing edge impulses.
-Economic timers have just 1 function built in, whereas Multi Timers come with several built in functions, e.g. 8 or 18 functions.
-Advanced Timer have the option for users to program their own timing function for specific applications.
+Most often simple timing functions are used, such as ON Delay, OFF Delay or cyclic ON/ OFF functions-with many other functions available.
+For example, some functions require a trigger signal, while others initiate with leading or trailing edge impulses.
+Economic timers have just one function built in, whereas Multi Timers come with several built in functions, such as 8 or 18 functions.
+Advanced Timers have the option for users to program their own timing functions into the device for specific applications.

-So called TIME SWITCHES have a real time clock built in and machines can be turned ON and OFF at specific days/ times.
+So called TIME SWITCHES have a real time clock built in so that machines can be turned ON and OFF at specific days/times.